Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 Varøy sank following a collision in convoy off Gt.
 Yarmouth on Oct.
-8-1942 on a voyage Southend-Grangemouth.
+8-1942 when on a voyage Southend-Grangemouth.
 A visitor to my website has told me she had departed Gravesend on Oct.
-3-1942 for Cliffe to load cement, left again on Oct.
-6, then left Thames that same day for Grangemouth in Convoy FN 33* in station No. 2, cargo of 1825 tons cement.
+3 for Cliffe to load cement, left again on Oct.
+6, then left Thames that same day for Grangemouth in Convoy FN 33* in station No. 2(?), cargo of 1825 tons cement.
 Most of this agrees with the captain's report, however, he says they did not get away until 11:30 in the morning of Oct.
-7 due to fog, and that Varøy was No. L 17 F (not sure what this means) and was to be the 4th vessel in the starboard column, the ships bearing even numbers being assigned to the port column, those with odd numbers to the starboard column.
-He adds that although L 13 F and L 15 F were included in the cruising order, no names of the vessels were given, and when the convoy formed up, Varøy took up the 2nd position in the starboard column, i.e, right behind the Vice Commodore ship.
+7 due to fog (see also Page 5), and that Varøy was No. L 17 F (not sure what this means) and was to be the 4th vessel in the starboard column, the ships bearing even numbers being assigned to the port column, those with odd numbers to the starboard column.
+He adds that although L 13 F and L 15 F were included in the cruising order, no names of the ships were given, and when the convoy formed up, Varøy took up the 2nd position in the starboard column, i.e, right behind the Vice Commodore ship.
 The only other ships he remembers are Mr. Therm(?), Commodore Vessel, Commander Taylor R.N.R., leading the port column, and the Norwegian Ask which was stationed somewhere astern of them.
 According to convoy orders the columns were to keep 3 cables apart and the ships in each column 2 cables behind each other.
 The escorts were HMS Wallace (S.O.) in the front and HMS Quantock in the rear.
 The other escorts did not join in time because of the fog.
 The convoy was diverted through the Would Channel, and kept clear of the fog.

 * This convoy has been designated FN 833 by Arnold Hague (FN 33/Phase 9) - see this external page.
 In addition to Ask, the Norwegian Stirlingville is also listed, but the info is otherwise incomplete (only 6 of 23 ships are named).

-Originally, the speed was set to 7 1/2 knots but as they left Southend a little late the speed was about 8 to 8 1/2 knots.
+The speed was originally set to 7 1/2 knots but as they left Southend a little late the speed was about 8 to 8 1/2 knots.
 That afternoon the 1st mate picked up a flag signal from the Commodore saying that the speed was to be 8 knots and orders were given to the engine room accordingly.
 At that time, the rule was that ships trading in the North Sea should not exhibit lights, unless necessary to avoid collisions, so no ships in the convoy had their lights lit.

 At 1.55 am (engine room time) on Oct.
 8, when 5.2miles off Cromer, Norfolk Varøy collided with Francis Fladgate, in station 5 of the same column.
 The captain of Varøy says this happened when they were between Buoys 8b and 57g, having passed No. 8a buoy at 1.28 am.
 The weather at the time was thick fog with heavy rain.
 Both ships were steaming at 7.5 knots; neither had time to swing, and the angle of impact was estimated as 45° from aft by Francis Fladgate, and 70° by Varøy, which was struck in No. 2 hold.
 Her deck was raised about 2-3', the side set in 2-3' and she was settling down by the head very quickly, so the crew was ordered to the boats.
 At the time of the collision the convoy was already in considerable confusion, partly due to the darkness, partly owing to the fact that Helmwood, a ship in the convoy, had collided with a tug at anchor at about 1:30 am, 1/4 mile west of 8a buoy.

-The 2 lifeboats left the ship about 02:10 and pulled over to a buoy where they were tied up until picked up by ML 201 at 02:30 and taken to Grimsby.
+The 2 lifeboats left the ship at about 02:10 and pulled over to a buoy where they were tied up until picked up by ML 201 at 02:30 and taken to Grimsby.
 Varøy sank in about 20 minutes, position 52 58 24N 1 28 45E.
 In the captain's opinion the collision was caused by Francis Fladgate getting out of her position in the convoy and altering course to port towards the ship in the starboard column, and he thinks that when she saw that she was outside the starboard column she attempted to fall in astern of Varøy but misjudged the distance and struck her in the starboard side with her stem.
 (It would be interesting to read Francis Fladgate's report, which probably blames the Norwegian ship).

 Crew List - No casualties: